ipfs/js-ipfs/docs/CONFIG.md

 When a request is made that sends an `Origin` header, that Origin must be present in the allowed origins configured for the node, otherwise the browser will disallow that request to proceed, unless `mode: 'no-cors'` is set on the request, in which case the response will be opaque.

 To allow requests from web browsers, configure the `API.HTTPHeaders.Access-Control-Allow-Origin` setting.
-This is an array of URL strings and/or the wildcard `'*'` character.
+This is an array of URL strings with safelisted Origins.

 ##### Example